twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 git mergetool -y
 git commit

-# Verify there are no differences between our base commit and the squashed revision
+# Verify there are no differences between our base and its origin
-# DEV: This is a nice step to debug between branches to verify there are no gotchas
+# DEV: This is a nice step between branches to verify there are no gotchas
 git diff feature-1a.squashed

-# Navigate to our second historical branch and merge in the changes to our second base
+# Navigate to our second historical branch and merge its base changes
 git checkout feature-1b
 git merge feature-1b.base
 # Pro-tip: Use `git merge -` to merge past branch